Netafim: Timeline

-On August 7, 2017, Mexichem SA announced it would acquire Netafim from Permira Holdings Ltd. for $1.5 billion.
+On August 7, 2017, Mexichem SA Orbia Group acquired Netafim from Permira Holdings Ltd. for $1.5 billion.

 Ownership

 In 1973, Netafim brought in its first partner, Kibbutz Magal, based in the Sharon region, and then added a second partner, Kibbutz Yiftach, based in the Upper Galilee region, in 1978.
 Netafim Hatzerim, Magal and Yiftach merged to create Netafim (ACS) Ltd in 1998.
 In 2006, Markstone Capital Partners Group and Tene Investment Funds acquired a share of Netafim.
 In 2011, the European private equity fund Permira acquired a majority (61%) stake in Netafim, with Kibbutz Hatzerim holding 33% and Kibbutz Magal holding 6%.
 In 2017, these owners sold 80% of Netafim to Mexichem, with Kibbutz Hatzerim retaining 20%.

 Products

 Netafim produces drip irrigation systems and other water technologies intended to increase yields and improve crop production while preserving quality and quantity of water and soil fertility.
 The company products are designed to provide solutions in the areas of efficient irrigation, control and agronomy for a range of field crops, orchards and vineyards grown under varied topographic and climatic conditions throughout the world.
 At present Netafim is developing ecological solutions for producing fuel from alternative sources.
 Concurrently, Netafim is launching a low pressure irrigation system that offers a solution for areas where water pressure and/or electrical infrastructure do not permit using high pressure systems.
 This development will facilitate introduction of the drip irrigation systems into additional agricultural areas.